Helping You Navigate Law School Admission

 LSAC Prelaw Undergraduate Scholars (PLUS) Program

 The LSAC PLUS Program, in partnership with designated host law schools, offers an immersive summer prelaw experience for aspiring lawyers.
 The program curriculum focuses on strengthening the academic skills you will need to succeed in law school, while providing insight and guidance to help prepare you for navigating the admission process.
 For summer 2021, the program will be delivered via a remote learning model.
 LSAC will provide laptops and internet access, for the duration of the PLUS Online program at no charge, for admitted students in need of such assistance.
-Applications will open on January 15, 2021.
+Applications are now open.

 Council on Legal Education Opportunity, Inc. (CLEO)